 In the ultimate #1 user guide to Power Automate you will find many links to useful posts related to Power Automate.
-As the number of posts related to Flow and Power Automate has grown so much over the last few years I decided to call this the ultimate #1 user guide to Power Automate.
+As the number of posts related to Flow and Power Automate has grown so much over the last few years I decided to call this the #1 most complete user guide to Power Automate page.

 As I have been writing many posts about flow a lot of these links will help you find the older posts.
 I am happy to include any links to other posts from other authors.
 If you find anything that can really not be missing from this page then please contact me and I will add any good articles.